-If you’re not waking up to your best self, if you’re chronically fatigued, irritable or sleepy, you may have a condition known as sleep apnea.
-If you are not aware of nighttime issues but your partner repeatedly complains about your loud snoring or the frequency of breathing pauses while you sleep, again you may have sleep apnea.
-You may, also, notice similar issues with your children as they may have trouble waking up and being alert during the day.
-At Lansdowne Orthodontics in Leesburg and South Riding, Virginia, Dr. Hukmani offers effective treatment for obstructive sleep apnea associated with jaw alignment issues or airway constriction issues.
-Dr. Hukmani can evaluate the structure of your mouth and jaw and provide you with solutions to stop snoring and improve your sleep.
-Schedule an appointment by phone to learn more about available treatments for sleep apnea.
+If your child is chronically fatigued, irritable, sleepy, or not waking up to their best self, they may have a condition known as sleep apnea.
+If you are aware of your child’s loud snoring or the frequency of breathing pauses while they sleep, they may have sleep apnea.
+At Lansdowne Orthodontics in Leesburg and South Riding, Virginia, Dr. Hukmani offers effective treatment for children with obstructive sleep apnea associated with jaw alignment issues or airway constriction issues.
+Dr. Hukmani can evaluate the structure of your child’s mouth and jaw and provide you with solutions to stop snoring and improve their sleep.
+Schedule an appointment by phone to learn more about available treatments for your child’s sleep apnea.

 Sleep Apnea Q & A

 What is sleep apnea?

 Sleep apnea is a severe sleep disorder where you stop breathing repeatedly.
 As a result, you often wake up feeling tired, even with a sufficient amount of sleep.

 The three main types of sleep apnea are obstructive sleep apnea, central sleep apnea, and complex sleep apnea, but obstructive sleep apnea is the most common type, occurring when your throat muscles relax while you sleep, causing an obstruction in your airways.

 What are the symptoms of sleep apnea?

 Besides feeling tired after a full night of sleep, you may also experience symptoms like: